anhdo90/Data_Analysis_Project/Connecticut Real Estate Analysis/Readme.md

 **Dataset Link**: [https://catalog.data.gov/dataset/alzheimers-disease-and-healthy-aging-data]

 ## Overview
-The Connecticut real estate market has undergone significant changes from 2002 to 2022.
+The Connecticut real estate market experienced significant changes from 2003 to 2022, largely due to the global financial crisis of 2008.
+However, the market has since recovered.
 By examining this dataset, we aim to uncover trends in housing prices, sales volumes, and the popularity of different property types across Connecticut.

 ## Objective
 The objective of this analysis is to provide valuable insights into: